Table of Contents

 - Don’t talk to your dog about anything, just go away and that’s it.

 - He may make a little noise, but that’s okay.
-If the noise is loud, warn the neighbors it won’t last long.
+If the noise is loud, warn the neighbours it won’t last long.
 Let’s hope they understand you 🙂

 - Don’t go away for long in the beginning.
 The first time you should be away is one or two hours.
 If you’re in a desperate situation and need to go to work, ask someone to feed your puppy and walk him around in your absence.